Is Lost Crypto a Capital Loss in the UK?

 Is lost crypto a capital loss?

 HMRC has clear guidance on lost and stolen crypto.

 Lost crypto is not considered a disposal for Capital Gains Tax purposes as the asset still exists, even if the private key is lost.
 So if you've lost your private key - you can't claim this as a capital loss.
 However, if you can prove there is no chance of you recovering your private key and gaining access to your asset again - you can make a negligible value claim.
-If this claim is successful, you would later be able to claim your lost crypto as a capital loss.
+If this claim is successful, you will later be able to claim your lost crypto as a capital loss.

 Similarly, for stolen crypto - HMRC doesn't view theft as a disposal so you can't claim stolen crypto as a capital loss.
 There are a couple of very specific exceptions to this rule.
 For example, if you've bought crypto off an exchange but don't actually receive your asset, this could be considered a scam and you could make a negligible value claim and later claim a capital loss.

 Negligible value claims

 An important note though, as your tokens are pooled as part of the UK share pooling method, your negligible value claim needs to be made in respect of the whole section 104 pool, not individual tokens.

 If you want to make a negligible value claim, you can do so at the same time as reporting your loss to HMRC.

 What about if I lost my crypto in a rug pull?